 When most people hear the term gold bullion, it immediately conjures up images of bank vaults stacked to the ceiling with chunky gold bars.
 In reality, gold bullion refers to gold that is at least 99.5% pure and has been transformed into bars or ingots or minted into coins.
 Bullion is the form in which gold is traded on commodities markets around the world.

-If you want to gain exposure to gold, there are a couple of ways to go about it.
-You can physically buy and store gold or you can invest in gold prices or companies via the stock market.
+If you want to gain exposure to gold, there are a few ways to go about it.
+You can physically buy and store gold, you can invest in gold prices or companies via the stock market or trade gold on the financial markets as contracts for difference (CFDs).

-Compare online brokers that trade gold stocks and ETFs
+Compare online brokers that trade gold stocks, ETFs and CFDs

 This approach allows you to invest in gold without having to go through the hassle of buying, storing and insuring it.
 However, because you don't actually own any gold, it exposes you to all the usual risks that the stock market carries, such as market volatility, company bankruptcy and the possibility of losing your investment.